Trace Urban: MCM Africa

-Founded in 1994, under the name of MCM Africa, it is a variation of the French chain MCM belonging to Lagardère .It was sold in 2002 to Olivier Laouchez, former boss of the hip-hop label Sector Ä.
+Founded in 1994, under the name of MCM Africa, it was a variation of the French chain MCM belonging to Lagardère.
+It was sold in 2002 to Olivier Laouchez, former boss of the hip-hop label Sector Ä.

 Trace TV

 On April 27, 2003, Olivier Laouchez renames MCM Africa into Trace TV which became the first international channel dedicated to urban music, it is experiencing rapid international expansion, with different feeds present in 60 countries.

 In 2006, the channel received a HOT BIRD Award for the best music television in Europe.
 In 2009, the chain opened an office in New York.

 Trace Urban

-In December 15, 2010, Trace TV becomes Trace Urban.
-The Trace group launches Trace Radio, an urban radio from the Goom digital radio package.
+On December 15, 2010, Trace TV became Trace Urban.
+The Trace group launched Trace Radio, an urban radio from the Goom digital radio package.

 On 27 June 2022, Trace Urban was launched on the British Freeview platform alongside Trace Latina and Trace Brazuca, streaming on channel 271 as part of Channelbox's range of music channels.
+The logo also underwent a change, making it a full rectangle with 'Trace Urban' rather than the previous where the “urban” bit was smaller.
+They also rebranded slogans and dumped 'Playlist' programming with Sounds of Trace and Urban Vibes.